Kevin Calvey

-Kevin Calvey (born July 13, 1966) is an American attorney and politician who has served as an Oklahoma County Commissioner for District 3 since 2019.
+Kevin Calvey (born July 13, 1966) is an American attorney and politician who served as an Oklahoma County Commissioner for District 3 from 2019 to 2023.
 He previously served in the Oklahoma House of Representatives as the member for the 94th district from 1998 to 2006 and as the member for the 82nd district from 2014 to 2018.
 Calvey ran for Oklahoma's 5th congressional district in 2006 and 2010, losing the Republican primaries to Mary Fallin and James Lankford respectively.
 In 2022, was the Republican nominee for Oklahoma County district attorney.
 He received 45.61% of the vote, losing to Democrat Vicki Behenna with 54.4% of the vote.

 Calvey served as a JAG prosecutor from 2007 to 2008 in Baghdad during the Iraq War.

 Oklahoma House of Representatives (1998-2006)

 Calvey served in the Oklahoma House of Representatives from 1998 to 2006.

 2006 Congressional campaign

 Calvey ran for Oklahoma's 5th congressional district in 2006.
 He lost the Republican primary to Mary Fallin.